15th National Assembly’s fifth session opens | Videos | Vietnam+ (VietnamPlus)

 During the session, the NA will consider and approve eight draft laws, three draft resolutions.
 Legislators will also give opinions on nine draft laws and look into socio-economic issues, the State budget, and supervision, among others.

-Notably, NA deputies will scrutinise reports on supplementary assessments of the implementation of the socio-economic development plan and State budget in 2022 and the first months of this year, ratify the State budget balance in 2021, and comment on the report on thrift practice and wastefulness prevention in 2022.
+Notably, NA deputies will scrutinise reports on supplementary assessments of the implementation of the socio-economic development plan and State budget in 2022 and the first months of this year, ratify the State budget balance in 2021, and comment on the report on thrift practice and wastefulness prevention in 2022, among others.

-The Vietnam Fatherland Front Central Committee will present a report on public feedback in the fifth session.
+On the first day of the session, the legislature looked into the personnel work.

-NA deputies will also work on a report on supervision results of the settlement of voters' petitions sent to the fourth sitting of the 15th legislature, hold a question-and-answer session, and consider and approve the resolution of the fifth meeting.
+It passed a resolution approving the Prime Minister’s proposal on the appointment of Dang Quoc Khanh, Secretary of the Party Committee of Ha Giang province, as Minister of Natural Resources and Environment.